Enjoy gorgeous scenery, delicious tastes, and colorful history on a road trip from Paso Robles to Hearst Castle.

 From the southern end of Paso, Highway 46 rolls west, climbing over the Santa Lucia mountain range toward the Pacific Ocean.
 Nearly two dozen wineries have set up shop on or near the 4.5-mile stretch from South Vine Street to Vineyard Drive.
 Farther along, turnouts at the road's high points coax drivers to absorb breathtaking views of the coastline.
 Turn a boulder into a makeshift picnic table and admire the golden bluffs with churning, deep-blue Morro Bay in the background.

 Highway 46 ends roughly where the town of Cambria begins.
 As you head north on Highway 1, the air cools and thickens with moisture.
 Cambria feels like an established seaside resort: Its main drag contains a surprising number of shops and restaurants for a town of 6,000 residents.
-Pop into Ocean Heir for vintage clothing and accessories, Teresabelle Gallery for handcrafted jewelry, Rich Man Poor Man for antiques, or the Love Story Project to record your romantic tale.
+Check out Ocean Heir for vintage clothing and accessories, Teresabelle Gallery for handcrafted jewelry, Rich Man Poor Man for antiques, or the Love Story Project to record your romantic tale.
 When you need sustenance, enjoy a wide slice of sweet-tart olallieberry pie at Linn's Restaurant and Bakery, a local institution.

 Cambria's biggest draw, however, is the wooden boardwalk that runs along Moonstone Beach on the opposite side of the Pacific Coast Highway from downtown.
 While strolling the mostly flat 1.25-mile trail, watch seals bask on rocky outcroppings, seagulls drift overhead, and amateur mineralogists collect stones on the pebbly shore.
 Ten miles north of Cambria, near the tiny town of San Simeon, Hearst Castle looms above the frequently fogchoked coastline.
 The estate built by late newspaper magnate William Randolph Hearst extends along 18 miles of waterfront and covers some 128 square miles.
 The property has been impeccably preserved as a museum since the 1950s by California's state park system.
 Free-range beef from its working ranch appears on the menu at Linn's and other eateries in the area.